ShahzebFarruk/KG/README.md

 # Knowledge Graph + Text Classification
+This project aims to utililize power of trivial text classsification and apply the output of text classification to Knowledge Graphs.
+## How to run the codes
 Open the noetbook and run the cell.
 You may need to install the requirements.